-To study theatrical forms and understand the roles of director, performer and audience.
+To study theatrical forms and understand the roles of director, designer, performer and audience.

 To create original drama using the devising process and to interpret scripted drama through performance.

 All girls will have the opportunity to take AS and A2 in this subject.

 At AS you will study theatre forms and functions from the points of view of director, performer and designer.
 You will stage your own productions consisting of a scripted extract, as well as a reinterpretation of a second extract from a text from a different social or cultural context.
 Furthermore, you will prepare for a written examination in which you will respond to a series of questions on one performance text.